-In South Carolina, most requests for assistance involving mallards are associated with alleviating damage to property (e.g. turf and landscaping), unsightly accumulations of feces, or threats to human safety at airports.
-Table 4.3 lists the number of mallards addressed by WS to alleviate damage or threats of damage.
-In addition to the harvest of mallards during the hunting seasons, the WS program in South Carolina lethally removed 29 mallards to alleviate damage from FY 2011 through FY 2016.
-From FY 2011 through FY 2016 the WS program has employed non-lethal harassment methods to disperse 54 mallards in the State.
-Between 2011 and 2015, all other entities lethally removed 24 mallards in the State pursuant to depredation permits issued by the USFWS.
+In North Carolina, most requests for assistance involving mallards are associated with alleviating damage to property (e.g., turf and landscaping), unsightly accumulations of feces, or threats to human safety at airports.
+Table 4.3 lists the number of mallards addressed by WS from FY 2011 through FY 2016.
+In addition to the harvest of mallards during the hunting seasons, the WS program in North Carolina lethally removed 24 mallards to alleviate damage from FY 2011 through FY 2016, including two mallards that WS' personnel lethally removed unintentionally during activities targeting other animals.
+From FY 2011 through FY 2016, the WS program has employed non-lethal harassment methods to disperse 4,918 mallards in the State.
+Between 2011 and 2016, all other entities lethally removed 35 mallards in the State pursuant to depredation permits issued by the USFWS and the NCWRC.